polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 ### Add the Utility Pallet to the Dependencies

+First, you'll update the `Cargo.toml` file to include the Utility pallet as a dependency for the runtime.
+Follow these steps:

 1. Open the `runtime/Cargo.toml` file and locate the `[dependencies]` section.
 Add the Utility pallet by inserting the following line:

     ```toml